WRI at Sustainable Energy for All Forum 2017

 The Sustainable Energy for All Forum is the landmark gathering that celebrates the global sustainable energy movement.

-Over 1,000 high-level representatives from government, business, civil society and international organizations will gather in New York City from April 3-5, 2017 for the 3rd Sustainable Energy for All Forum – its theme “Going Further, Faster – Together.”
+Over 1,000 high-level representatives from government, business, civil society and international organizations gathered in New York City from April 3-5, 2017 for the 3rd Sustainable Energy for All Forum – its theme “Going Further, Faster – Together.”

-WRI executives Manish Bapna and Jennifer Layke will speak on opening panels and WRI will host two working sessions, on crowdsourcing electricity supply data and financing building efficiency.
+WRI executives Manish Bapna and Jennifer Layke spoke on opening panels and WRI will host two working sessions, on crowdsourcing electricity supply data and financing building efficiency.